balancer/code-review/rate-providers/MagpieMstETHRateProvider.md

 ## Conclusion
 **Summary judgment: SAFE**

 This Rate Provider should work well with Balancer pools.
-The two options of price chainges are either based on a fixed calculation logic based on stakedAsset value received from Eigenlayer or a price Update via a multisig.
+The two options of price changes are either based on a fixed calculation logic based on stakedAsset value received from Eigenlayer or a price update via a multisig.
 Both price updates are checked for deviation and update frequency.